Who Killed Lucy Beale?: Investigation following Lucy's death

 Five months later, the police arrest Ben on suspicion of the murder.
 Jane shows Ian that she has kept Lucy's phone and wallet, but they agree to keep them hidden to ensure Ben's release.
 However, Bobby overhears them talking about Ben, so he takes the items to the police.
 Phil finds him there and stops him, but later believes that Ben may have killed Lucy, so hands the items to the police himself.
 The Mitchells hear of this and are angry that Phil did not wipe the fingerprints off the items, and Jay believes he will also be implicated, which he is.
 As a result, Jay receives a three-month suspended sentence and is tagged.
 However, Abi then tells Phil that she believes Max may have killed Lucy, so Sharon drives her to the police station.
-Despite being innocent, Max hands himself into the police.
+Despite being innocent, Max hands himself in to the police.
 Later that day, Max is arrested and charged with Lucy's murder after her blood is found on his shoes (blood from her nosebleed which occurred when Jake hit her), and Ben is released.
-Ben is furious that Phil handed the items into the police, while Stacey visits Max in prison where he reveals that he believes that Abi killed Lucy.
+Ben is furious that Phil handed the items in to the police, while Stacey visits Max in prison where he reveals that he believes that Abi killed Lucy.
 Stacey confronts Abi, which leads to a bitter fight between the pair.
 Max informs Carol that Abi had attacked Lucy violently on the night of the murder, which is why he thinks she killed her.
 After confronting Abi, Carol visits the Beales and vows to do all she can to help Max get released from prison and find the real killer.